hatredholder/Ozon-Checker/README.md

 # To do/to add:

+!!!
+Add multithreading so the price checking process is faster;

 Change delete functionality logic so it uses a modal instead of opening another page;

 Add cancel functionality to delete;